Walking Control Based on Step Timing Adaptation: Introduction

-In \cite {feng2015online}, it was shown that using a combination of step location and timing adaptation increases significantly the basin of attraction for bipedal locomotion. \cite{missura2013omnidirectional} proposed an analytical method for computing nominal gait variables for a desired walking velocity, and an algorithm for adapting both step location and timing based on heuristics. \cite{castano2016dynamic} proposed an analytical method for step timing and foot placement adaptation based on the CoM state feedback, with a priority given to the sagittal gait. \cite{griffin2017walking} modified the analytical approach in \cite{englsberger2015three} by adjusting both step location and timing.
-They used step location and timing adjustment using heuristics to compensate for the DCM (or instantaneous capture point (ICP)) tracking error.
-Apart from adjusting step timing to robustify gaits against disturbances, \cite{park2006online,khadiv2017online} adapted the single support duration to negotiate soon or late landing of the swing foot using contact detection.
+One of the earliest work on step timing adaptation \cite{morisawa2006biped} used an analytical approach to generate CoM/CoP trajectories, and a step period adaptation algorithm to alleviate ZMP fluctuations in case of an immediate change of the step location. \cite{nishiwaki2010strategies} proposed a three stage algorithm to adapt ZMP trajectory, step location and timing.
+First, preview control is used to adapt the ZMP and compensate for CoM tracking error.
+If the computed ZMP is outside the support polygon, a second stage extends or shortens the step period.
+Finally the third stage adapts the next step location. \cite {feng2015online} showed that using a combination of step location and timing adaptation increases significantly the basin of attraction for bipedal locomotion. \cite{missura2013omnidirectional} proposed an analytical method for computing nominal gait variables for a desired walking velocity, and an algorithm for adapting both step location and timing based on heuristics. \cite{castano2016dynamic} proposed an analytical method for step timing and foot placement adaptation based on the CoM state feedback, with a priority given to the sagittal gait. \cite{griffin2017walking} modified the analytical approach of \cite{englsberger2015three} by adjusting both step location and timing using heuristics to compensate for the DCM tracking error.
+In addition to step timing, single support duration can also be adapted \cite{park2006online,khadiv2017online} to deal with soon or late landing of the swing foot using contact detection.

 Step duration was also used as an optimization variables in \cite{aftab2012ankle,kryczka2015online}.
 However, these approaches result in non-convex optimization problems which are computationally expensive and do not guarantee convergence to a global minimum. \cite{maximo2016mixed} proposed an extension of the gait planning approach in \cite{herdt2010online} to adjust step duration.
 They related the problem through a mixed-integer quadratic program (MIQP) which has combinatorial complexity.
-Furthermore, \cite{caron2016make,caron2017dynamic} used timing adaptation to limit the acceleration of the swing foot, during walking on uneven terrains.
+In \cite{bohorquez2017adaptive}, a robust approach is proposed to deal with the nonlinearity introduced by adapting step timing in a receding horizon controller.
+Furthermore, \cite{caron2017dynamic,caron2017make} used timing adaptation to limit the acceleration of the swing foot, during walking on uneven terrains.